INTO-CPS-Association/fmu-rabbitmq/docs/overview.rst

 The purpose of RMQFMU is to provide a tool (and approach) for briging external data from a RabbitMQ Server into an FMI-based co-simulation.
 It has certain properties related to timeliness of messages, timeout and precision of data.

+In a nutshell, the RMQFMU steps in time if it has valid data for that time-step.
+If no data is available, the RMQFMU will wait until a cofigurable timeout parameter is reached, after which it will stop.
+A maxage parameter can be set to determine the validity of data with respect to its age.
+If the data complies with the maxage constraints, the RMQFMU will step and produce its output with that data.

 The overall approach is depicted in the diagram below.

 .. uml::